 3. Type of industry

-ERP cost is determined based on the complexity and nature of the business.
+ERP software cost is determined based on the complexity and nature of the business.
 A discrete manufacturing business will require quite a bit of functionality to include supply chain planning, production management, quality control, etc. An accounting firm will be concerned with budgets, finance, and more.
 The needs of every industry are different, so you should take time to select the ERP that can best meet your specific business requirements and then choose the path towards implementation.

 4. Additional customizations, if any